jpitts/ERC20-token-zoo/README.md

 # ERC20-token-zoo

-Descriptions of various ERC20-compatible Ethereum tokens, primarily focusing on examples for use in developing tokenized services.
-For tokens that are already deployed on the Ethereum network, see: [Etherscan Token List](https://etherscan.io/tokens).
+Descriptions of various [ERC20](https://github.com/ethereum/EIPs/issues/20)-compatible Ethereum tokens, primarily focusing on examples for use in developing tokenized services.

+For tokens that are already deployed on the Ethereum network, use the [Etherscan Token List](https://etherscan.io/tokens).

 | Token | Author | Description |
 | ----- | ------ | ----------- |